anuragShingare30/NextJs_Guide/Nextjs.md

 ## CLIENT COMPONENTS

 - Client Components allow you to write interactive UI that is prerendered on the server and can use client JavaScript to run in the browser.
-- Interactivity: Client Components can use use state, effects, and event listeners, meaning they can provide immediate feedback to the user and update the UI.
+- Interactivity: Client Components are nothing but use state, effects, and event listeners, meaning they can provide immediate feedback to the user and update the UI.
 - Browser APIs: Client Components have access to browser APIs
 - To use Client Components, you can add the React "use client" directive at the top of a file, above your imports.
 - "use client" is used to declare a boundary between a Server and Client Component modules.